-Fiscal Effect
+Fiscal Effects

-As noted above, it is unclear how some of the provisions in the measure regarding marijuana regulation and taxation would be implemented.
-In addition, the U.S. DOJ's announcement that it would continue to enforce federal prohibitions on non-medical marijuana-related activities could have the effect of impeding the activities permitted by this measure under state law.
+The U.S. DOJ's announcement that it would continue to enforce federal prohibitions on non-medical marijuana activities could have the effect of impeding the activities permitted by this measure under state law.
+Also, the level of these activities could depend upon how, and to what extent, the state chooses to regulate the commercial production and sale of marijuana.
 Thus, the potential revenue and expenditure impacts of this measure described below are subject to significant uncertainty.

 Reduction in State and Local Correctional Costs.
 The measure could result in savings to the state and local governments by reducing the number of marijuana offenders incarcerated in state prisons and county jails, as well as the number placed under county probation or state parole supervision.
-These savings could collectively reach several tens of millions of dollars annually.
+These savings could reach several tens of millions of dollars annually.
 The county jail savings would be offset to the extent that jail beds no longer needed for marijuana offenders were used for other criminals who are now being released early because of a lack of jail space.